 Donnie received his B.S. in electrical engineering from Brigham Young University in 2004.
 He then went on to receive his Ph.D. in electrical engineering from Texas A&M University in 2010.
 His research at RIT focused on dynamic control of integrated Silicon photonic devices.
 He is now working at Cisco Systems.

 |Dr. Ali Elshaari

 Ali graduated Magna Cum Laude from Garyounis University in Libya with a B.S. in Electrical Engineering.
 His Ph.D. research at RIT was focused on quantum photonics realized on a Silicon chip with a particular emphasis on calculating the quantum optical response of resonator circuits.
 Ali is from Benghazi, Libya, and his interests include watching anime, sports and visiting new places.
-He is now working for Tatweer Research in Libya.
+He is now working in Val Zwiller's group at TU Delft.

 |Dr. Karthik Narayanan